jakelauer/theseus/src/lib/Shared/Log/README.md

 # Theseus Logger Usage Guide

-The Theseus logging utility, part of the Theseus library, offers a flexible and convenient way to implement logging in your JavaScript applications.
+The Theseus logging utility, part of Theseus, offers a flexible and convenient way to implement logging in your JavaScript applications.
 It leverages popular tools and best practices to ensure that logging is both informative and manageable.
 This guide focuses on the `get-theseus-logger.ts` utility, which is central to acquiring and using the logger.

 ### Importing the Logger